Double punishment: When your kid goes to jail and then you get a bill

 "It was a very small amount of money that was actually being collected, given the amount that it takes to operate the programs that we do," she explained.
 "We've seen more change through prevention and diversionary programs than we have by saddling families with fines."

-Another argument of child support advocates is that the payments incentivize parents to be more engaged in keeping their kids out of the system.
+Another argument of advocates of collecting child support from parents of incarcerated kids is that the payments incentivize parents to be more engaged in keeping their kids out of the system.

 "Personally I think that's just a cruel thing to say, because even in situations where the children might be misbehaving, you know, most parents are paying attention," said Davis-Spears.
 "And when things happen and they kind of get away from them and they kind of lose control.
 What they need is help, not to have their families torn apart."